BOULDER CITY LIBRARY BOARD OF TRUSTEES MEETING

 II.
 CONSENT AGENDA: Matters considered routine by the Board of Trustees and which may be enacted in one motion.
 Any item, however, may be discussed separately per Board member request.
 Any exceptions to the Consent Agenda must be stated prior to approval.

-Beth Molburg moved, and Gary Berger seconded approval of the Consent Agenda, the minutes of the regular meeting on August 22, $17,900.96 in vouchers for the previous month, submitted prior to and at the meeting, $3,368.97 in checkbook expenses for the previous month, submitted prior to and at the meeting.
+Valerie McNay moved to accept, with that change, and Amy Carvalho seconded approval of the Consent Agenda, the minutes of the regular meeting on July 31, $26,439.01, in vouchers for the previous month, submitted prior to and at the meeting, $693.42 in checkbook expenses for the previous month, submitted prior to and at the meeting.
 Motion carried.

 1. ADOPTION OF AGENDA.

 2. ACCEPTANCE OF MINUTES OF THE REGULAR MEETING OF JULY 31, 2013

 III.
 CITIZEN PARTICIPATION: Items raised under this portion of the Agenda cannot be acted upon until notice provisions of Nevada’s Open Meeting Law have been completed.
 Therefore, any action on such items must be considered at a later meeting.

 The meeting is scheduled for tomorrow night, so Gary does not have anything to report yet.
 They are about 50% of the way through the policies that they need to produce.
 The remainder of the policy document is boiler plate information that just needs to be inserted, Library Bill of Rights, Freedom to Read, etc.